 The planning and learning aims for this term are based on the children’s interests and Next Steps identified by Key Workers.
 This “core curriculum” aims to meet children’s needs by providing a base for development and learning which works alongside activities which have been identified by Key workers through observations and monitoring.
-Staff will also be guided by the children when the play is motivated by a child’s own activity or interest and day to day planning is adapted accordingly.
+Staff will also be guided by the children when the play is motivated by a child’s own activity or interest and day to day “in the moment ” planning

 Early Years Foundation Stage